 Hudaco also provides financial support to the Thuthuka Bursary Fund, which develops and trains black chartered accountants.
+In 2023 Hudaco sponsored the "Second Chance" programme run by ORT South Africa.
+55 matric students in Katlehong on the East Rand, who had failed only the STEM subjects of mathematics and physical science, were given a second chance to study those subjects under rigorous instruction.
+45 of these students ultimately wrote the matric exams, achieving pass rates of 80% for physical science and 78% for mathematics.
 We also invest in developing product knowledge in our customers or the installers of the products that we distribute, which results in deep brand loyalty.
 As a policy, we do not charge or charge just a nominal fee for this training of the installers or our agents - we believe that, as we are in the business of distributing high-quality brands, the more the customers understand the value of the product, the more loyal they will be.

-Hudaco conducts a graduate development programme with the aim of addressing skills shortages in our business.
+Hudaco conducts a graduate development programme with the aim of addressing skills shortages in our businesses.
 All of the participants are black and every effort is made to absorb the graduates into our employ as they qualify.
 The graduate development programme includes a range of disciplines such as engineering, finance, accounting, human resources, health and safety, sales and marketing and information technology.
-This new approach was implemented for the first time in 2021 with 11 junior managers, 91% of whom were absorbed into permanent positions during 2022.
-A further 17 junior managers were recruited for the graduate development programme in 2022.
-They completed a course in business administration with Siyangoba Seminars to prepare them for the work environment and received on-the-job training at our businesses.
-Of these 17 graduate interns, 11 have been absorbed into permanent employment from February 2023 and the remaining six graduates have rotated to other businesses in the group for more exposure and for possible absorption by the end of the programme in May.
-A new cohort will begin during the course of 2023.
+Participants complete a course in business administration with Siyanqoba Seminars to prepare them for the work environment and received on-the-job training at our businesses.
+In the past two years, 28 graduate interns completed the programme and 25 of them have been absorbed into permanent employment.
+A new cohort of 10 graduates began in June 2023.